-This article first appeared in YBKA’s June 2012 news letter and was written by Sheffield BKA’s secretary Phil Khorassandjian.
+This article first appeared in YBKA’s June 2012 news letter and was written by Sheffield BKA’s then secretary Phil Khorassandjian.

 Something that we’re all told to do, but seems to be fraught with difficulty, is to keep hive or colony records.
 I must admit I’ve been struggling to: a) Decide what information I need to collect and b) To find a satisfactory method of keeping and accessing my records.